kurator-org/kurator-akka/README.md

         listensTo:
           - !ref MultiplyByThree

-The above declaration states the following: `MultiplyByThreeWorkflow` is a workflow comprising three actors, `ReadOneNumber`, `MultiplyByThree`, and `PrintProduct`. `MultiplyByThree` listens to (receives its input from) `ReadOneNumber`, and `PrintProducts` receives its input in turn from `MultiplyByThree`.  `MultiplyByThree` is declared to be an instance of the `Multiplier` actor type defined previously; this instance of `Multiplier` is configured to multiply each value it receives by a factor of 3.
+The above declaration states the following: `MultiplyByThreeWorkflow` is a workflow comprising three actors, `ReadOneNumber`, `MultiplyByThree`, and `PrintProduct`. `MultiplyByThree` listens to (receives its input from) `ReadOneNumber`, and `PrintProduct` receives its input in turn from `MultiplyByThree`.  `MultiplyByThree` is declared to be an instance of the `Multiplier` actor type defined previously; this instance of `Multiplier` is configured to multiply each value it receives by a factor of 3.
 The YAML declarations for the underlying actor types `NumReader`, `Multiplier`, and `NumPrinter` are all imported from `actors.yaml`.

 The YAML definition of a workflow using Java implementations of each actor looks identical to a workflow using Python actors.
 Java and Python actors can be used together in the same workflow.

 ##### Inlining Python actors

 **Kurator-Akka** allows the code for Python actors to be provided *inline*, i.e. within the workflow definition itself.
-No additional Python script file to actor type declaration is needed in this case (the type of the actor is simply `PythonFunctionActor`).
+No additional Python script file to actor type declaration is needed in this case (the type of the actor is simply `PythonActor`).
 For example, the block of YAML defining the `MultiplyByThree` actor in the workflow definition above depends on an additional YAML declaration for the `Multiplier` actor defined in the `actors.yaml` file, which in turn depends on a Python script file named `multiplier.py`.
 Because the code for this actor is only a few lines long, it may be reasonable to define the actor entirely inline.
-In other words, thus block of YAML in the workflow:
+In other words, this block of YAML in the workflow:

     - id: MultiplyByThree
       type: Multiplier